ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 ClarityNLP uses Solr as its primary document store.
 Any documents that ClarityNLP processes must be retrieved from Solr.
 We provide instructions on how to ingest documents into Solr.
 We also provide some python scripts to help you with common data sets.
+See our
-See our :ref:`document_ingestion_index` section for more.
+`document ingestion <../../setup/ingest/generic_ingestion.html>`_ documentation for more.

 PostgresSQL